mwclance/APPMLHDFE/README.md

 - J.M.C.
 Santos Silva

 ## Overview
-This repository introduces and implements **Poisson-based expectile regressions** described in *The Tails of Gravity: Using Expectiles to Quantify the Trade-Margins Effects of Economic Integration Agreements* called asymmetric Poisson pseudo maximum likelihood (APPML).
-The estimation is used to analyze heterogeneous effects in international trade but it is also useful in many other applications.
+This repository introduces and implements the **Poisson-based expectile regressions** described in *"The Tails of Gravity: Using Expectiles to Quantify the Trade-Margins Effects of Economic Integration Agreements"*.
+The estimation is called asymmetric Poisson pseudo maximum likelihood (APPML) estimation and is used analyze heterogeneous effects in international trade but it is also useful in many other applications.

 The R script (appml_r2) has been adapted from existing *Stata* command "appmlhdfe.ado".